-- Ability to tune: It is value to identify systems are working or feedback that something is at risk.
+- Inability to tune: It is valuable to identify whether systems are working or gather feedback that something is at risk.
 But it's not enough to simply identify the vulnerability if you cannot manage it.
 An alert is just that – a warning.
 Taking action to remediate is impossible with passive anomaly detection tools.

-Connecting to all asset classes (OS based, Networking and Embedded) you gain access to rich data, detailed insights and 100% asset coverage.
+Connecting to all asset classes (OS based, Networking and Embedded) provides access to rich data, detailed insights and 100% asset coverage.
 We openly advocate a combination of agents (on OS-based devices) and OT-safe profiling tools (CIP protocol, SNMP, SSH, etc.) to centrally compile a robust asset inventory.

 The user adds knowledge of the asset, such as its criticality to the operation, its physical and logical location, and its owner.
-It is integrated with your third-party security tools, such as your antivirus, backup, whitelisting and change management databases to build 360-degree view of your assets.
-It is this complete asset view that provides the insight and data needed to make informed decisions like in the scenario outlined above.
+It is integrated with your third-party security tools, such as your antivirus, backup, whitelisting and change management databases to build a 360-degree view of your assets.
+This complete asset view provides the insight and data needed to make informed decisions like in the scenario outlined above.

 Bonus!
 With the presence of an agent on a machine, OT-safe, measured and monitored changes are easily automated on the targeted assets.
 This significantly reduces costs associated with labor and hardware.